Coronavirus: The Swiss Cheese Strategy

 Let’s take university campuses for example.
 What’s the equivalent of Layer 1, a Fence?
 They can test all students on arrival and four days later, keeping them secluded in their rooms in the interim, bringing them food and water every day — and Netflix!
 Students can’t leave the campus perimeter.
 If they do, they need to quarantine again.
 Workers and visitors get tested every day when they enter, and can’t stay overnight.

-For Layer 2, Social Bubbles, they would reduce the size of the biggest classes and form “bubbles”, groups of students that hang out together and don’t hang out with anybody else.
+For Layer 2, Social Distancing, they would reduce the size of the biggest classes and form “bubbles”, groups of students that hang out together and don’t hang out with anybody else.
 Parties should be banned.

 For Layer 3, Contrafection, high-quality masks should be provided by the school and wearing them should be mandatory.
 All classes that can be taken outdoors should.
 Those indoors require goggles and all windows open.
 If the temperature doesn’t allow it, ventilation should be upgraded, and classrooms should be made hot and humid.